Photo: Erik McLean, Pexels

 Photo: Winterquartier Berlin

 If you want to go ice skating regardless of the weather, Berlin's Winterquartier is the perfect place.
 The indoor ice rink in an old industrial building is modern, atmospheric, and offers additional winter activities such as ice disco and curling.
-The Winterquartier will open on November 29, 2025.
+The Winterquartier is open from November 29, 2025, Wednesdays through Sundays and on public holidays.

 Why go there?